Atlassian Co-Founder and Co-CE - GuruFocus.com

 About Atlassian Corp

-Over the past year, there have been no insider buys for Atlassian Corp, while there have been 346 insider sells.
+The insider transaction history for Atlassian Corp reveals that there have been no insider buys over the past year.
+In contrast, there have been 350 insider sells during the same period.
 This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains on their investments.

-However, it is essential to consider the context of these transactions and the overall market conditions before drawing any conclusions about the company's future prospects.
+On the day of Scott Farquhar's recent sale, shares of Atlassian Corp were trading at $160.46 apiece, giving the stock a market cap of $42,701.753 million.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.